psons/tlog/docs/Tlog User Documentation.md

 ##TaskLog input: Sources of Tasks
-TaskLog assumes that you do things related to multiple different parties that are disinterested in each others priorities, and allows you to draw from a list of tasks for each of those sources of work and manage them into your single threaded consciousness!
-For example you may be working on a project that assigns you "tickets" to work on.
-You have e-mail that demands attention, possibly multiple accounts.
+TaskLog assumes that you do things related to multiple different parties that are disinterested in each other's priorities, and allows you to draw from a list of tasks for each of those sources of work and manage them into your single threaded consciousness!
+For example, you may be working on a project that assigns you "tickets" to work on.
+You have e-mail that demands attention, possibly multiple e-mail accounts.
 You have career skills to develop, and a personal life including relationships with other demands.

 ### Sidebar on managing task size at the source